 While you now have a better understanding of why extended fasts are useful and tips on surviving, that doesn’t mean the process is for everyone.
 Fasting deprives the body of all energy resources, which can be a health concern for many people.
 While it is true that humans can last months without food, it’s useful to only do so with the care of a physician.

-Elderly and those struggling with chronic diseases can find benefits through extended fasts, but it is better to speak to a medical professional before doing so.
+Elderly and those struggling with chronic issues can find benefits through extended fasts, but it is better to speak to a medical professional before doing so.
 This way you not only have someone watching out for you, but also a guideline for your limitations given existing medical conditions.

 If you find that extended fasting is a practice you not only desire, but have the capability to do, then take advantage of all the luxuries afforded by removing something from your life.
 Happy fasting!